Coordinated vs. Matching Style

 I’m firmly in the anti-matching camp… (Probably a little Rebellious in me!)
 I don’t purchase jewelry sets.
 If an item comes as part of a set, I immediately donate the piece I didn’t sign up for.
 I can count the number of times I’ve worn my suits as suits in the past 20 years on one hand.
 (They were probably all funerals…) I DO wear my suits, but I treat them as separates.
 Care Tip: If you wear your suit as separates, have the pieces dry cleaned together.

 … With one notable exception..

 Because every rule is proved by the exception, right?
 I love the look of shoes and a bag in the same color.
 I don’t need them to match exactly, i.e. brown croc with brown croc.
 I want them to share the same color but each have their own personality.
 So give me blue suede shoes and a blue crocodile print bag!
 Or in this case green pebbled leather and green faux snake.
 It feels like a feminine combination of harmony AND interest!
 Balanced without being more-of-the-same.
 Polished but not stiff.
-(The pair makes even jeans and a white tee look like “an outfit!” #stylehack)
+(Pairing them makes even jeans and a white tee look like “an outfit!” #stylehack)

 What is Coordinated Style?

 Coordination happens when what you wear doesn’t “match” per se, but it shares common elements that pull the look together.
 That’s really what is happening with my green bag and shoes above.
 Or when you wear espadrilles and carry a straw bag.
 Or carry touches of color throughout an outfit.
 You can find other examples of coordination in this post about balancing glasses and jewelry.
 Coordination is a whole ‘nother post!
 Or two.
 Or three.
 Let me know if you are up for it!